yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >    > 1.
 How many sequences were removed in this trimming step?
 >    >
 >    > > <solution-title></solution-title>
 >    > > 1.
 None.
-We still have all our 85 sequences, meaning none of them aligned so poorly that we had to remove them.
+We still have all 85 sequences, meaning none of them were removed based on the gap threshold (0.5) or similarity threshold (0.001).
 However,
->    > >    TrimAl may have have removed poorly-aligned regions from our alignment.
+>    > >    TrimAl may have removed poorly aligned regions where gaps or similarity values did not meet the specified thresholds.
 >    > {: .solution}
 >    >
 >    {: .question}